guenthertom/stata-crashcourse/units/unit08_model_estimation/README.md

 <details>
 <summary>💡 Hint</summary>

 You need to `generate` a new variable.
-Use a suitable *if*-condition and do not forget to exclude `missing()`s. <br>
+Use a suitable *if*-condition and do not forget to exclude missings. <br>
 Use `logit` to estimate a logistic regression. <br>
 To span the empirical range of *write*, store `r(min)` and `r(max)` in **locals** after `summarize` and feed these to `margins` with the option `at(write=(local_min(1)local_max))`. <br>
-When calling a local, enclose its name in backticks and apostrophes: `local'.
+When calling a **local**, enclose its name in backticks and apostrophes: `local'.

 </details>